VogtRyan/Pisces/README.txt

     $ make BUILD=strict clean all

-Finally, any build target can be built in debug mode, to contain symbols for a C debugger and to produce more verbose output, by setting the BUILD variable to
+Alternately, any build target can be built in debug mode, to contain symbols for a C debugger and to produce more verbose output, by setting the BUILD variable to debug:
-debug:

     $ make BUILD=debug clean all